 In order to assess uncertain tax positions, the Group applies a more likely than not threshold and a two-step approach for the tax position measurement and financial statement recognition.
 Under the two-step approach, the first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon settlement.
-The Group did not have significant unrecognized uncertain tax positions or any unrecognized liabilities, interest or penalties associated with unrecognized tax benefit as of and for the years ended December 31, 2020, 2021 and 2022.
-Refer to Note 14 for details of the Group's tax positions.
+The Group did not have significant unrecognized uncertain tax positions or any unrecognized liabilities, interest or penalties associated with unrecognized tax benefit as of and for the years ended December 31, 2021, 2022 and 2023.
+Refer to Note 13 for details of the Group's tax positions.

-(ab) Employee social security and welfare benefits
+(y) Employee social security and welfare benefits

 The Company's subsidiaries and consolidated VIEs in the PRC participate in a government-mandated multi-employer defined contribution plan pursuant to which certain retirement, medical and other welfare benefits are provided to employees.
 The relevant labor regulations require the Company's subsidiaries and consolidated VIEs in the PRC to pay the local labor and social welfare authorities monthly contributions at a stated contribution rate based on the monthly basic compensation of qualified employees.
 The relevant local labor and social welfare authorities are responsible for meeting all retirement benefits obligations and the Company's subsidiaries and consolidated VIEs in the PRC have no further commitments beyond their monthly contributions.
 The contributions to the plan are expensed as incurred.
-Employee social security and welfare benefits included as cost and expenses in the consolidated statements of comprehensive income/(loss) were RMB54.4 million, RMB95.3 million and RMB89.7 million for the years ended December 31, 2020, 2021 and 2022, respectively.
+Employee social security and welfare benefits included as cost and expenses in the consolidated statements of comprehensive income/(loss) were RMB95.3 million, RMB89.7 million and RMB74.1 million for the years ended December 31, 2021, 2022 and 2023, respectively.

-(ac) Other income -others, net
+(z) Other income -others, net

-Other income -others, net mainly represent government subsidies which primarily consist of financial subsidies received from provincial and local governments for operating a business in their jurisdictions.
-Such income has been recognized when the grants are received and no further conditions need to be met.
+Other income -others, net mainly represent government subsidies and some non-operating gain or loss.
+Such income has been recognized when received and no further conditions need to be met.

-(ad) Statutory reserves
+(aa) Statutory reserves